Home » Vegetarian » Grandma’s Green Bean Casserole

 Serving Suggestions

-Since this is a Thanksgiving style meal, it goes well with any sides that you’d typically find on the table – from turkey and cranberry sauce to mashed potatoes and biscuits!
+Since this is a Thanksgiving style meal, it goes well with any sides that you’d typically find on the table – from cranberry sauce to mashed potatoes and biscuits!

-Thanksgiving won’t be complete without the cranberry somewhere.
+Thanksgiving wouldn’t be complete without the cranberry somewhere.
 How about skipping the can poured out into a dish and make this cranberry casserole.

 How do I keep green bean casserole from getting soggy?